-How will we secure

-specialist expertise and

-involve other

-organizations in meeting the needs of children with

-SEN and supporting their
+How will we secure specialist expertise and involve other organisations in meeting the needs and supporting their families?

-families?

 How will we secure equipment and facilities to support children with SEN?

 The SENCO will contact or make referrals to outside agencies, with parental support, as required.